slatedocs/slate/source/includes/gcp/_health_checks.md

 `name`<br/>*string* | Name of the resource.
 Provided by the client when the resource is created.
 `selfLink`<br/>*string* | Server-defined URL for this resource.
 `timeoutSec`<br/>*int* | How long (in seconds) to wait before claiming failure.
 The default value is 5 seconds.
 It is invalid for timeoutSec to have greater value than checkIntervalSec.
-`type`<br/>*string* | Specifies the type of the healthCheck, either TCP, SSL, HTTP, HTTPS or HTTP2.
+`type`<br/>*string* | Specifies the type of the healthCheck, either HTTP or HTTPS.
 If not specified, the default is Http.
 Exactly one of the protocol-specific health check field must be specified, which must match type field.
 `unhealthyThreshold`<br/>*int* | A so-far healthy instance will be marked unhealthy after this many consecutive failures.
 The default value is 2.
 `portNumber`<br/>*string* | The port number for health check